JustinHabashi/CaeserCipherNotebook/README.md

-# Encrypted Notebook
+# Simple Notebook

-## Send, Encrypt and Decrypt Messages

-This program allows users to convert a message to an encrypted code and add it to a notebook as an entry.
-The user can also take an encrypted code and decrypt the code to form the message.
-It requires upper or lowercase letters within a string.
-Any user who wants to store encrypted strings into a notebook and then decrypt them can utilize this program.
+## Create and track notes in a simple console interface

+This program allows users to create a notebook comprised of individual inputs.
+The usage could be for a meal tracker, daily journal, or notepad.
+The functionality will hopefully be extended in order to encrypt the notepad entries, but for the time being it works as an interface to track notes.
+Inside of NotebookEntry it has been given a cipher value which will later contribute to encrypting the individual entries.

-This project is of interest to me because it serves as an elementary look into encryption and securing information. **Security** and **Networking** are two side interests of mine that both incorporate many forms of encryption and protecting packets of information.
-This program can *extend functionality* by incorporating increasingly complex cryptographic algorithms.
+This project is of interest to me because it serves as an elementary look into storing and securing information. **Security** and **Networking** are two side interests of mine that both incorporate many forms of encryption and protecting packets of information.
+This information is stored using as few dependencies as possible.
+The NotebookApp communicates only with the Notebook, which communicates with the individual NotebookEntry class.

 **As a User**
 I want to:
 <ol>
-    <li> add a notebook entry with an encryption code</li>
+    <li> add a notebook entry</li>
-    <li> retrieve an encrypted message</li>
+    <li> retrieve all entries</li>
-    <li> decrypt the message</li>
+    <li> clear the notebook</li>
     <li> view how many entries are in the notebook</li>
 </ol>